ivobeerens-test-blog/astro/src/content/blog/2025/11/homelab/homelab.md

 ### Disks

-On the motherboard there is only one NVMe slot available.
-In this slot a Samsung SSD 990 PRO M.2 NVME 4TB with Heatsink is installed.
+On the motherboard there is only 1 NVMe slot available.
+In this slot a Samsung SSD 990 PRO M.2 NVMe 4TB with Heatsink is installed.

 As backup disk I installed a Seagate Barracuda Desktop 24TB HDD 7200 RPM 512 MB 3.5" disk.